JochenSunaert/PlotTwist/README.md

 ## 📚 Sources & References

-This section provides a detailed list of all external resources, including official documentation, libraries, frameworks, assets, and any significant tutorials or articles that contributed to the development of PlotTwist.
+This section provides a detailed list of all external resources that contributed to the development of PlotTwist.

+---
 ### Core Technologies & Libraries

 * **React:** Official Documentation - [https://react.dev/](https://react.dev/)